 SELECT * FROM Task ORDER BY SystemModStamp ASC LIMIT 20000

 If a large number of Tasks are in Tier-3 storage then this query will often timeout — sometimes it will timeout multiple times as CopyStorm tries to re-run the query (by default up to 5 times).

 The good news is that this problem tends to go away after the initial backup, because the Tasks that need to be backed up going forward are generally still in fast storage.

 Note that each of the possible solutions on this page are one-time tasks that rarely have to be repeated.

 If you ask Salesforce, they can increase the amount of time a query can run before timing out.
-Once Salesforce makes the change, update the “Max Timeout (seconds)” option on CopyStorm’s Advanced tab before restarting your backup job.
+Once Salesforce makes the change, update the “Max Timeout (seconds)” option in the “Advanced” popup on CopyStorm’s Main tab before restarting your backup job.

 This solution increases the number of times CopyStorm will attempt to re-run a query if it times out.
 This usually works because repeatedly running the same query tends to force more data to migrate to faster storage tiers.
-This parameter is called “Reconnect Delay” and is located on the CopyStorm Advanced tab.
+This parameter is called “Reconnect Delay” and is located in the Salesforce Network configuration section of the CopyStorm Configuration tab.

 - Set the CopyStorm “Reconnect Delay” to a large value (20 or greater).

 - Run CopyStorm.

 This solution requires knowing the date of the earliest Task in your Salesforce instance.
 Once this date is known then use the “Modified Since” and “Modified Thru” CopyStorm options to backup a selected slice of Tasks.